gavinlyonsrepo/raspberrypi_tempmon/README.md

 -----------------------------------------------

-For Linux OS users. raspberrypi_tempmon is a python 3 program Make sure that:
+For Linux OS users. raspberrypi_tempmon is a python 3 program Make sure that: python3 & pip3 Have been installed on your machine, Then Install form PyPi with:

-* python3
-* pip3

-Have been installed on your machine,

-Then Install with:

 ```sh
 sudo pip3 install rpi_tempmon.py
 ```

 Usage
 -------------------------------------------
 Program is a python 3 package.
 Run in a terminal by typing rpi_tempmon.py or python3 rpi_tempmon.py:

 rpi_tempmon.py -[options][arguments]